 12. Will any water filter that removes Chlorine also take out Trihalomethanes (disinfection by-products)?

 No, not all water filters that have been certified to reduce Chlorine can also remove Trihalomethanes.
 Chlorine is relatively easy to remove from water.
 But Chlorine that has interacted with organic material to form Trihalomethanes, and therefore has assumed a different molecular structure than that of Chlorine, is extremely difficult to remove.
 The only way to be confident that a water filter actually will remove Trihalomethanes is to check with NSF® or another other recognized certifying authority to verify the specific contaminants the product has been certified to remove.
 Multipure Drinking Water Systems are tested and certified by NSF® to reduce both Chlorine and Trihalomethanes.

 13. Where can I purchase Multipure products or speak with someone who will answer my questions?

 Water2Drink.com continues to be the top selling Multipure Independent Builder year after year.
 We pride ourselves on delivering great customer service and helping you choose the right water filter to meet your particular needs.
-Please contact Water2Drink by telephone (855-398-6726) or email (Info@Water2Drink.com) with any questions you may have regarding Multipure products, and ask about our Best Price Guarantee.
+Please contact Water2Drink by telephone (855-398-6726) or email (Team@Water2Drink.com) with any questions you may have regarding Multipure products.

 14. What product warranty and guarantee is offered with Multipure products?